 To combat the problem, Massachusetts has set up a prescription monitoring program so doctors can look into patients’ history to ensure they haven’t received similar medications from other doctors in the past year.
 Officials hope the program can curb the number of patients who “doctor shop” for narcotic medications.

-The Boston Personal Injury Lawyers with Jason Stone Injury Lawyers can only hope that the program will be successful in improving the care that injured workers need in order to get back to work.
+The MA Personal Injury Lawyers with Jason Stone Injury Lawyers can only hope that the program will be successful in improving the care that injured workers need in order to get back to work.